EliottAdad/agent_magenta/README.md

-# Agent Magenta : Game engine
+# Agent Magenta : Game Engine

+AMGE

 Restructuration of the pka "Fun" project with a better organisation in mind.